justmisosoup/working-with-me/README.md

 ### My typical day

 - My day starts at 8 AM.
-I may come off as anti-social in the mornings, I just need time to wake up.
-It’s nothing personal if I seem to struggle through conversation in the mornings.
+I am less talkative in the mornings.
 - I spend the first half-hour catching up with emails and Slack messages.
 - The start of the workday is at 8:30 AM and consists of standing meetings like stand ups and getting caught up.
 - I prefer to conduct collaborative meetings in the first half of the day.